IEEE Transactions on Games

 IEEE Transactions on Games is a quarterly journal of the IEEE Computational Intelligence Society that publishes peer-reviewed articles covering scientific, technical, and engineering aspects of games.
-The editor-in-chief is Georgios N. Yannakakis.
+The editor-in-chief is Magy Seif El-Nasr.

 History

-The journal started as IEEE Transactions on Computational Intelligence and AI in Games in 2009 and was renamed to IEEE Transactions on Games in 2017.
+The journal started as IEEE Transactions on Computational Intelligence and AI in Games in 2009, and was renamed to IEEE Transactions on Games in 2017.

 Conferences

-The Annual IEEE Conference on Games (CoG) is held in various locations around the world.
-In 2022 CoG is hosted in Beijing, China through a virtual conference 21-24 August.
+The annual IEEE Conference on Games (CoG) is held in various locations around the world.
+In 2022, CoG was hosted in Beijing, China, through a virtual conference from 21-24 August.